vigata/video_metrics/README.md

 =========

 video_metrics is a simple tool for video metric calculation.
 It uses the [Image Quality Assessment (IQA)] library for metric calculation.
 IQA is fast and accurate. [codecbench] uses it as its main tool for video metric calculation
+Tool is written in C to maximize performance.

+## Use cases ##
+video_metrics is designed to be incorporated into codec and video quality assesment tools

 ## Build ##
 Go into video_metrics folder and type